The following professionals lent their expertise to this article:

 Keeping your license up-to-date also requires participation in 30 hours of continuing education courses.
 NP licenses must be renewed every two years in California, so it’s important to give yourself enough time to complete your nursing courses.

-Salary & Career Outlook for Nurse Practitioners in California
+Career Outlook for California Nurse Practitioners

 Area Curr.
 Jobs Proj.
 Jobs New Jobs Growth % Avg.
 Ann.
 Openings